afiore/gexf.rb/README.md

 => 'BarabasiLab'
 ````

-Edges can be created by calling the `graph.create_edges`, or my coincisely, by calling
+Edges can be created by calling the `graph.create_edges`, or more coincisely, by calling
 connect on the source node.

 ````ruby